• Skip to primary navigation

 Fun shapes and play dough circuits

-Next we experiment with different shapes.
-The 2 LEDs which make a circuit through the play dough.
+Next we experimented with different shapes.
 The middle layer in each of the shapes below is insulating dough which you need to allow the electricity to flow correctly around the circuit.

 Conductive playdough